erikamatesz/genai-boilerplate/README.md

 ### How to Use the PromptManager class

-1. Create prompt files: Add your prompts as .txt files in the `src/prompt` directory.
+1. **Create prompt files:** Add your prompts as .txt files in the `src/prompt` directory.
 Each file should contain a template for a prompt with placeholders that can be replaced at runtime.

-2. Define placeholders in your prompts: You can define placeholders in the prompt text by using curly braces {}.
+2. **Define placeholders in your prompts:** You can define placeholders in the prompt text by using curly braces {}.
 These placeholders will be replaced with specific values when you generate the prompt.

 ### Example

 `persona.txt`: This prompt defines the persona that the model should assume.
 The placeholders {role}, {expertise}, and {request} will be replaced dynamically.

-File Location: src/prompt/persona.txt
+- **File Location:** src/prompt/persona.txt
+- **Name of the prompt:** persona
-Content: You are a {role} with experience in {expertise}. {request}
+- **Content:** You are a {role} with experience in {expertise}. {request}

-You can create as many prompts you want.
+You can create as many prompts you want!

 ### Usage